 Nonetheless, nowadays more and more people are aware of the doings of these government bureaucrats and rarely fall for their disguise.
 The bureaucrats also are slower to keep up with the fast-changing trending topics and discussions of the youths.

 The Chinese social media seems to have become a battleground for fake commenters and patriotic politicians.
-For regular netizens, this has become dull background noise for the honest discussions.
+For regular netizens, this has become a dull background noise for honest discussions.

 Image: Matteo Damiani